It's safer to use the

 sudo, open the Terminal app and enter

-The user account named "root" is a superuser with read and write privileges to more areas of the system, including files in other macOS user accounts.
+The user account named ”root” is a superuser with read and write privileges to more areas of the system, including files in other macOS user accounts.
 The root user is disabled by default, and it's not intended for routine use.
-Its privileges allow changes to files that are required by your Mac, and to undo those changes you may need to reinstall macOS.
+Its privileges allow changes to files that are required by your Mac, and to undo those changes you might need to reinstall macOS.
 Always disable the root user after completing your task.